First-Hitting Location Laws as Boundary Observables of Drift-Diffusion Processes: Calculating boundary kernels in representative geometries

 which coincides with the explicit boundary kernel obtained for the absorbing line in Sec.~\ref{subsec:2D-line}, cf.~\eqref{eq:2Dresult-PRE}.

-A further consistency check is obtained by specializing \eqref{eq:dD-FHL} to the case $d=2$, corresponding to a three-dimensional ambient space with a two-dimensional absorbing boundary.
+A further consistency check is obtained by specializing \eqref{eq:dD-FHL} to the case $d=3$, corresponding to a three-dimensional ambient space with a two-dimensional absorbing boundary.
 In this case, the modified Bessel function reduces to the half-integer order $K_{3/2}$, which admits a closed-form representation.
-Substituting $d=2$ into \eqref{eq:dD-FHL} and simplifying the resulting expression using the identity for $K_{3/2}$ yields
+Substituting $d=3$ into \eqref{eq:dD-FHL} and simplifying the resulting expression using the identity for $K_{3/2}$ yields

 where $\rho = \sqrt{\|\boldsymbol{r}\|^2+\lambda^2}$ denotes the slant distance.
 The above form coincides exactly with the boundary kernel obtained for the absorbing plane in Sec.~\ref{subsec:3D-plane}, cf.~\eqref{eq:3Dresult-PRE}.
-Together with the $d=1$ case, this agreement confirms that the conjectured form~\eqref{eq:dD-FHL} correctly reproduces the known closed-form results in both two and three dimensions.
+Together with the $d=2$ case, this agreement confirms that Eq.~\eqref{eq:dD-FHL} correctly reproduces the known closed-form results in both two and three dimensions.